Grant Hutchison: Early life

+Music career

-Career with Frightened Rabbit
+With Frightened Rabbit

 In 2004, Hutchison, now living in Glasgow, joined his brother Scott in Frightened Rabbit, rendering them a two-piece band.
 Describing his entry into the band, Grant stated, "Scott started playing solo shows supporting friends' bands in Glasgow with just an acoustic guitar.
 I was the only drummer he knew, so I got the job of being the second member of Frightened Rabbit.
 Basically, I joined to make the whole thing a little bit noisier!"
 Grant and Scott subsequently recorded the band's 2006 debut album, Sing the Greys, with producer Marcus MacKay on his own label, Hits the Fan.

 Regarding his aspirations during the band's early days, Hutchison noted: "When we first started, my measure of success was selling out King Tut's in Glasgow, and then being signed to Fat Cat and, more recently, getting the top ten album.
 Hopefully, I never get to the stage where I can say “We’ve arrived” because I would never want to settle with what we have achieved."

 The band's two subsequent studio albums, The Midnight Organ Fight (2008) and The Winter of Mixed Drinks (2010), expanded the band's fanbase significantly.
 The album's tracks stemmed from Scott's fully formed songs, with Grant describing the writing process as "Scott [starting] the whole process off by writing the songs himself on an acoustic guitar, and then I chip in with some drum ideas, and then we sort of figure it out from there."

 During the writing and recording process for the band's fourth studio album, Pedestrian Verse (2013), Scott Hutchison opened up the songwriting process to include Grant and the other members of the band.
 Grant stated: "The writing process was different.
 We were all involved from the beginning.
 So, I had a lot more input with this one, helping shape songs and taking them in different directions.
 It's great to be a part of that, to have a real impact on the songs.
 In the past, I’ve mostly just played drums along with fully formed songs.
 This time, I was playing along with very basic minimal tracks that Scott would lay down, and many times, it wouldn't even have a melody yet.
 So that was new for me.
 It was great."
 The band's fifth studio album, Painting of a Panic Attack, was released in 2016.

 In 2018, Hutchison played alongside Scott and brothers Justin and James Lockey on the sole album from the project Mastersystem.

 Scott's death in May 2018 effectively brought Frightened Rabbit to an end as a working band.
 However, Hutchison appeared behind the drums as a Frightened Rabbit member later that year: with fellow band member Billy Kennedy at the Belladrum Festival as part of a tribute by The Charlatans, and with the band featuring guest vocalists as part of the Glasgow charity event Sleep in the Park, in December 2018.